-1. IN COMPLIANCE.
+- 1. IN COMPLIANCE.
 An updated MAP was submitted on February 21, 2018.
 MAP was approved after 90 days by default as allowed by the condition.
 However, AQD did review the MAP in relation to the compliance inspection and it appears to contain the required information.
-The prior MAP was submitted on January 22, 2015 and approved by AQD.

-- 3. IN COMPLIANCE.
+The prior MAP was submitted on January 22, 2015 and approved by AQD. - 2.
+DID NOT EVALUATE.
+The volatile matter in the coke produced by EUCOKE-BATTERY shall not exceed 0.94 percent by weight, based upon a daily composite sample, on a 12-month rolling basis. - 3.
+IN COMPLIANCE.
 Shall not cause a standpipe lid to be open on an oven which is more than 3 ovens ahead of the one being pushed.
 Facility is demonstrating compliance through training of the operators.
 At this time, I do not have information that indicates this is not sufficient.
 Based on visible observations during prior inspections, I did not notice any open standpipe lids on in service ovens that did not meet this condition. - 4.
 IN COMPLIANCE.
 Excess COG shall be sent off site when dry coal charged exceeds 1.3MM tons per 12 month rolling time period (based on equation in the permit).
-Dry coal charged has not exceeded 1.3MM from January 2018 February 2019 except for in February 2019.
-The required amount to go off site was 21,098 MMBTU in February.
-However, gas is sent off site every month. (attached)
+Dry coal charged did exceed 1.3MM in February 2019 through June 2019 from the time period from January 2019 June 2020.
+Gas was sent off site every month during that time period.
+Gas is sent to River Rouge Power Plant.
+Gas sent off site far exceeded required minimum.
+See attached.